lbussy/rpi-wifi-checker/README.md

 Those of you who have a Legacy BrewPi host that want to use this should ditch the wificheck in cron.d.
 If you are running BrewPi Remix you already have something similar.

 It will log to: `/var/log/wificheck.log` and `/var/log/wificheck.err` if there are any issues.
 If your RPi is REALLY flaky and a reboot is the only way to fix network issues, edit `/usr/local/bin/checkWiFi.sh` and change line line 34 to read `REBOOT=true` and it will reboot your Pi if it can't resolve the issue by "normal" means.
-If you make that edit you will need to restart the daemon by issuing the command
+If you make that edit you will need to restart the daemon by issuing the command `sudo systemctl restart wificheck`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM1MTM2Mzk5XX0=
+eyJoaXN0b3J5IjpbLTEyNjk0MDE5NzBdfQ==
 -->